What Data Is Your Bar Review Course Sharing with Your Law School?

-- Finally, sometimes schools will advise students who are not to take the bar exam.
+- Finally, sometimes schools will advise students who are not doing well to not take the bar exam.
 (Not all law schools do this, but it does occur!)
 Sometimes this is helpful to the student and it gets them on track.
-Other times, it just stresses the student out, particularly if
+Most of the time, however, it just stresses students out.

 If a law school pays for bar exam preparation options for its students, then it makes sense that the law school receives the student data that corresponds with the options paid for.
 After all, the law school is the customer of the company and the students likely realize that their data is being shared and impliedly or explicitly consent to their data being shared.
 But when a law school is not paying for bar exam preparation for a student, then it makes less sense to us that student data should automatically be shared with the student’s law school.

 Up until this point, consistent with commercial course practices, we have shared student data regarding the percentage of assignments completed with law schools that have requested such data.
 However, we think a better approach is to give students a clear choice about whether we share data with their law school.
 So, we revised our contract to have clear “Yes, share my data” or “No, do not share my data” options.
 That way, a student that wishes to have their data shared may.
 And students that want to opt-out may also do that.